DMM TOC > 500 Additional Mailing Services|

 16.3.1 Validity and Value

-Domestic money orders are paid regardless of the time passed since their issue.
+[12-8-14] Domestic money orders are paid regardless of their age.
 Money orders are not interest-bearing instruments; they are paid only in the exact amount imprinted up to the authorized maximum amount.
 USPS records serve as the basis for adjudicating claims for payment of money orders.

 All U.S. money orders, including military, may be cashed at any U.S. Post Office or bank.
 Subject to funds availability, money orders may be cashed by rural carriers.
 Any customer whose daily total of cashed money orders exceeds $10,000.00, irrespective of the number of Post Offices visited to cash the money orders, must also complete Form 8105-A, Funds Transaction Report (FTR), and show identification bearing the customer's photograph, name, and address.

-When presenting a money order for payment, the customer seeking payment must sign in the presence of a USPS employee.
-If the customer is not known to the employee, suitable identification can be required.
+[12-8-14] When presenting a money order for payment, the customer seeking payment must sign in the presence of a USPS employee; suitable identification can be required.
 The USPS may refuse payment on any money order when the identity of the customer seeking payment is not proved to the satisfaction of the employee.

 16.3.4 Acceptable Signature

 The paying Post Office may accept any signature of the payee, purchaser, or endorsee that is not different from the name shown on the money order, subject to these conditions:

 a.
 A customer who cannot write may sign by using a mark, if a witness (who may not be a USPS employee) is present at the time of cashing.